-There are few better places to ride a motorcycle than the roadways in and around Western Tidewater and the Southside.
+There are few better places to ride a motorcycle than the roadways in and around Hampton Roads and Southeastern Virginia.
 However, motorcyclists are inherently more vulnerable to catastrophic injury than other motorists when an accident occurs.

 At Randall, Page & Bruch, P.C., we are here to help when you need a Virginia motorcycle accident lawyer.
-Our knowledgeable and experienced team will conduct a thorough investigation into your claim so we can work toward securing maximum compensation for your losses.
-With over 85 years of combined legal experienced, our attorneys know how to handle motorcycle accident cases.
+Our knowledgeable and experienced attorneys will conduct a thorough investigation into your claim so that they can work toward securing maximum compensation for your losses.
+With over 85 combined years of legal experience, our lawyers know how to handle motorcycle accident cases.